2nd NH Summit on Digital Equity: Toward Systemic Digital Equity

 At the first summit, on February 3rd 2017, we helped nearly a dozen NH communities explore whether and how best to form school/community partnerships to close the digital divide at home for low income learners of all ages.
 Since then, great progress has been made:

-* Several other states have begun intensive plans to replicate the NH statewide summit proecss of mobilizing communities to close the digital divide in support of local economic and eductaional opportunity.
+v Several other states have begun intensive plans to replicate the NH statewide summit process of mobilizing communities to close the digital divide in support of local economic and educational opportunity.

 The summit will be of interest to educators, public and school librarians, school board members and administrators, banking and foundation leaders, community organization leaders, and those concerned about workforce development and economic opportunity.